ZiwenWan/Program-Dependence-Graph-in-LLVM/README.md

 Then, you will see a couple of dot files are generated.
 Click the one named by **pdgraph.main.dot** to view (Need a dot viewer).

+### Standard Build
-The other way that accord to llvm 5.0 and above buld is described as follow:
+The other way that accord to llvm 5.0 and above version is described as follow:

 Copy all the files in the repository to the **lib/Analysis/PDG**